A session is a global variable stored on the server.

 HTTP does not provide a way for you to tell that both requests came from the same user.

 The idea of session control is to be able to track a user during a single session on a website.
+It helps us in storing the user information to be used across multiple pages.

 If you can do this, you can easily support logging in a user and showing content according to her authorization level or personal preferences.
 You can track the user's behavior, and you can implement shopping cards.